 - It's a baby - The spitting up may be entirely normal.
 Babies have little core strength and many spend a lot of time either semi horizontal or horizontal.
 They have a liquid diet and can have an immature valve closing the top of the stomach, so that makes it leaky.
 It's a bit like half screwing on the top of a bottle of water and then laying it down.
 The water is going to leak back out of the top.
 This normal physiological reflux generally resolves in time as the baby begins to sit up and moves to solid food.
 In the mean time it may actually be beneficial.
 The Canadian paediatrician Jack Newman believes that spit up may be a good thing in an otherwise healthy, content baby as it coats the oesophagus twice with antibodies - once on the way down and once on the way up again.
 The NICE guidance is very clear that either spitting up or silent reflux in and of itself is not a problem and should not be medicated without other symptoms being present.

 - Aerophagia - This is a medial term which just means swallowing air.
-This is a huge cause for many cases of reflux.
-A baby who is clicking, gulping, spluttering may be taking in air.
+A baby who is clicking, gulping, spluttering may be taking in more air than they should.
 A baby who has a sub optimal latch may be taking in air.
-Scheduling feeds and feeding on a very full breast or expressing for a freezer stash can create issues with swallowing air, as can a tongue tie or a birth issue.
+Scheduling feeds and feeding on a very full breast or expressing for a freezer stash can create issues with swallowing air due to the flow being so fast which may interfere with a baby’s suck-swallow-breathe rhythm.
+A tongue tie or muscle tightness from birth can also impact that nice relaxed suck-swallow-breathe rhythm potentially causing swallowing of air.
 In my previous blog I talked in detail about why a baby may swallow air during a feed so if you missed it click here.
-As the air comes back up, milk comes with it.
-The resolution for this is to correct breastfeeding management, or resolve the structural issues so that air isn't swallowed.
+If a lot of air is swallowed, the stomach valve opens to allow it to escape again - for the baby to burp.
+As the air comes back up, milk may come with it.
+The resolution for this is to correct feeding issue, or resolve the tongue / muscle issues so that air isn't swallowed.
 Without the air being swallowed the reflux can be eliminated or reduced to a manageable level.
-Having a good breastfeeding assessment will help to optimise feeding and identify any issues with air intake.
+Having a good feeding assessment will help to optimise feeding and identify any issues with air intake.

 - Low Milk Intake - This is more usually applicable to silent reflux where the diagnosis has come from symptoms of back arching, pulling on and off the Breast (which may have been misdiagnosed as breast refusal), and poor weight gain.
 The poor weight gain is sometimes considered to be due to "silent reflux" causing pain, however the most common cause of poor weight gain is lack of calories so this should be investigated first.
 Where milk supply is low the flow of milk is slow.
 It is a very common behaviour for a baby to arch, pull on and off the breast and cry in frustration when flow is slow.
 Milk volume is a complex interaction of both mum and baby so low supply could be due to ineffective transfer from mum to baby due to birth interventions, something anatomical, poor latch, or baby not being at the breast enough.
 Resolution would be to increase supply in mum and ensure baby is transferring effectively.
 A good breastfeeding assessment and support can help to get things back on track.

 Baby's habitat - A baby is extremely immature at birth, with a nervous system reliant on mum's body.
 If a baby is not in contact with mum, digestion does not work optimally.
 We have been primed to believe that we need to set a baby down after feeding, not to spoil our babies, or create rods for our backs.
 When a baby is separated from mum however the baby can become distressed, and emotional stress can lead to vomiting.
 This may explain why baby wearing / carrying baby also seems to help with reflux.Usually babies are not bothered by reflux, but they do receive emotional regulation from their mum.
-If mum is worried, stressed and scared by watching their baby spit up, baby becomes worried and scared due to mums reaction.
-This can start a cycle of anxiety and distress with spit up.
-The normal reflux can then be misdiagnosed as GORD due to the baby's distress.
-A good breastfeeding assessment should involve counselling about what is normal, and concentrating on mum's concerns and fears just as much as the baby's feeding.
+If a parent is worried, and stressed about their baby, then a worried and stressed nervous system is regulating the baby.
+This leads to a more anxious baby and that can lead to more fussy behaviour and even more reflux.
+A good breastfeeding assessment should involve counselling about what is normal, and concentrating on the parent's worries and fears just as much as the baby's feeding.

 NICE guidance is very clear on where normal reflux becomes something which needs investigation.